 Prospective Host Site Webinar Playback - February 2018

 **Strongly encouraged for ALL host sites new and returning.
 Learn about MTCC VISTA program priorities, tips and instructions to complete the application, the role of the supervisor and host site, and the NEW recruitment process.

-New Summer Associate 2018 recruitment protocol: Prioritizing local, partner-led recruitment.
+Summer Associate 2019 recruitment protocol: Prioritizing local, partner-led recruitment.

 Why?
 As a network of Montana colleges and universities, MTCC’s highest priority for service is Montanans!
 VISTA Summer Associates do not receive relocation or housing funds and recruiting locally will eliminate this burden.
 Service is a short 10 weeks!
 Recruiting a candidate from your local community, or someone familiar to your organization, will allow them to leave a greater impact on your organization, and perhaps begin a service commitment that lasts longer than the summer.

 How will MTCC help in this process?
 MTCC’s network office will continue to advertise Summer Associate positions in Montana colleges and pass interested candidates on to sites.
 Sites are more than welcome to contact MTCC staff to discuss local recruitment strategies.
 Locally, staff at our affiliate college campuses can help connect you with their students.